joelouthan/Theologicus/src/doctrine-christ-saves/02-the-weight-of-our-sin.md

 >They are always at ease,
 >and they increase their wealth.

-Is the same psalmist realized just a few quick moments later:
+Is the same psalmist who realized just a few quick moments later:

 >Psalm 73:21-22 When I became embittered
 >and my innermost being was wounded,